 It is with great pride that I share with you this year’s recipients of the President’s Awards for Distinguished Scholar-Teachers at Georgetown University.
 These awards celebrate individuals who have made an extraordinary impact on our community through the integration of ambitious research and excellent student engagement.
 It is my pleasure to announce this year’s awardees:

-For the past three years, our community has sought to recognize outstanding commitments to our dual research and teaching mission through this award.
+For years now, our community has sought to recognize outstanding commitments to our dual research and teaching mission through this award.
 We believe that it is at the intersection of these endeavors—the formation of young people and unrestrained scholarly inquiry—that universities can make the most significant contributions to the world.

 This year’s exceptional pool of nominations represented the great strength and diversity of talent that characterizes our University community.
 Our awardees emerged following a rigorous selection process in which a committee of fellow distinguished faculty members identified a small group of finalists.
 I wish to thank all of you who submitted nominations in the spring.

 I hope that you will all join me in congratulating the awardees and celebrating the many ways that they have enriched our community.
-I look forward to presenting these awards at the Fall Faculty Convocation in a few weeks.
+I look forward to presenting these awards at our Fall Faculty Convocation on October 20, 2016.

 You have my very best wishes.